ClonedOne/ubuntu-big-list/README.md

 * To record and share terminal sessions over the interwebz go with [asciinema](https://asciinema.org/).
 It's fun and way more useful than it seems.
 * [ranger](https://github.com/ranger/ranger) is a very nice file manager which works directly in the temrinal.

 ####System status

 * Install `lm-sensors` and `hddtemp` using `apt` to monitor system temperature.
 * `powertop` and [`tlp`](http://linrunner.de/en/tlp/tlp.html) are useful to keep and eye on the power usage.

+####Productivity

+* Yes I would really love to get used to go to bed early and be super productive in the day.
+But for some reasons (really idk) I end up quite often at 3AM still trying to finish what should have been done by lunchtime.
+Therefore [Redshift](https://github.com/jonls/redshift) has become one of my best friends.
+It shiifts your monitor colors towards red dynamically according to current time - really helpful.
+* When they told me Firefox could get better if used without mouse, I wasn't really sold.
+Then I tried VimFX, and was loke "ooooh niceeee".
+Now I'm using [Vimperator](https://github.com/vimperator/vimperator-labs) and is like "WOWOWOW thaaat's c00l!".
+Try it.
+* Still about the 3AM INeedToFinishAllStuff problem.
+How bad are black on white pdfs at 3AM?
+[Zathura](https://pwmt.org/projects/zathura/) is a great solution to this problem providing complete personalization, included color schemes, and vim-like controls.
+Aaaand how cool is reading Solarized pdfs!?!

 ####Random stuff